eugenejahn/google_map_python/README.md

 # google_map_python
-This is the sample code to use Google Directions API!
+This is the sample code to use Google Directions API via URL!